Warrior (Kesha album): Production

 Kesha worked with Lukasz Gottwald and Max Martin on a variety of tracks.
 She also expressed interest in enlisting the production duo, the Dust Brothers, who are known for producing tracks for the Rolling Stones, the Beastie Boys and Beck, however no recording dates were ever penned.
 Her friend Paul Nicholls, a DJ, was also named as a potential participant in construction of the album.
 However, no recording dates with him have been recorded either.
 According to MTV, Kesha entered the studio with Luke in January 2012.
-Both Kesha and Luke had been working on material for the upcoming project but had yet to start studio sessions prior to January.
-Kesha reported via Twitter in March 2012 she was recording the album with Luke and Benny Blanco.
-In the recording studio together they created a track described by the singer as a "cock-pop" influenced song.
+Both Kesha and Luke had been working on material for the upcoming project separately but had yet to start studio sessions prior to January.
+Kesha reported via Twitter in March 2012 she was in the midst of recording the album with Luke and Benny Blanco.
+In the recording studio together, they created a track described by the singer as a "cock-pop" influenced song.
 This track was revealed to be "Thinking of You".

 Wayne Coyne from the Flaming Lips first expressed interest in working with Kesha in January 2012.
 Coyne said he knew she was a fan of his work and felt that a collaboration between the two would be a "perfect match".
 The duo reportedly collaborated at the Lips' studio in January 2012.
 A track called "2012" was created during a February recording session in Nashville and was released on the Lips' album, The Flaming Lips and Heady Fwends.
 In March 2012, Coyne told Rolling Stone that he was in the development stages of talking to Kesha about working with her on her new material.
 Along with "2012", Wayne and Kesha's first collaboration created three other songs, all of which belonged to Kesha.
 Coyne was later asked if he still intended to contribute to her album he responded, stating: "I'm trying to.
 I think we're getting together right before Easter.
 We've already done three songs-- they're hers".
 According to Twitter messages by Coyne, recording between the duo continued in April 2012 and a track that discussed "futuristic sex toys" was created.
 Coyne and Kesha revealed via Twitter that a song titled "You Control My Heart" was created.
 Coyne announced that he was in the process of mixing the song.
 "Past Lives", a track described by Coyne as a "stellar track" was confirmed to be another collaboration between the pair.
 Altogether, Coyne and Kesha's collaboration yielded between six and seven tracks.